Terrazzo Installation Process

 The process of terrazzo installation is an art form that has been passed down through the generations creating master terrazzo artisans.
 When installing a terrazzo floor there is a set of unique steps that must be followed

 - The next step in terrazzo installation is crack detailing.
-This step uses a flexible epoxy that covers any existing crack in the substrate floor to ensure that these fractures will not rise up into the newly installed terrazzo.
+This step uses a flexible epoxy that covers any existing crack in the substrate to ensure that these fractures will not rise up into the newly installed terrazzo.

 - Next, you prime the floor with an epoxy primer to again strengthen the bond to the substrate.

-- Once the mixture is made the artisans begin pouring into the forms placed on the floor.
+- Once the mixture is made the artisans begin pouring into the metal forms placed on the floor.
 In cases where there are multiple colors involved the mixture is transferred carefully into its specific form.